image 3

 When I saw a newspaper ad for a painting class (Donna Dewberry One Stroke) I signed up.
 Our wonderful art teacher Karen taught us how to deconstruct a flower to paint it – the process clicked and I started to love painting flowers.
 As a gardener, these two activities went hand in hand.

-Maine is pure inspiration with its landscapes, sunsets, pink and orange sky against coastal islands, flowers, birds, ocean, the jagged coastal rocks and pine trees – this all helps me focus my craft pieces to reflect that beauty.
+I have learned that I am a visual person and am inspired by images I see all around me.
+Maine is pure inspiration with its landscapes, sunsets, pink and orange sky against coastal islands, flowers, birds, ocean, the jagged coastal rocks, fields and pine trees – this all helps me focus my craft pieces to reflect that beauty.